-Control voltage ONLY present on one side - Replace the fuse

-Control voltage NOT present on both sides - 42
+Control voltage IS present on both sides - 45 Control voltage ONLY present on one side - Replace the fuse Control voltage NOT present on both sides - 42

-42. With a multi-meter set to AC voltage, check the control voltage between the Control Transformer (TR2) terminal "6" and terminal "10".
+- 42. With a multi-meter set to AC voltage, check the control voltage between the Control Transformer (TR2) terminal "6" and terminal "10".
 Is the control voltage present?

-YES - Check wire connections between MAIN contactor (KM1) coil input "A2" and Control Transformer (TR2) terminal "10"

-43. With a multi-meter set to AC voltage, check the supply voltage between the Motor Overload (OL1) terminal "6" and both terminal sides of the Control Transformer primary side fuse (FU4).
+YES Check wire connections between MAIN contactor (KM1) coil input "A2" and Control Transformer (TR2) terminal "10" NO 43 - 43.
+With a multi-meter set to AC voltage, check the supply voltage between the Motor Overload (OL1) terminal "6" and both terminal sides of the Control Transformer primary side fuse (FU4).
 Is the supply voltage present?

-Supply voltage IS present on both sides - 44

-Supply voltage ONLY present on one side - Replace the fuse

-Supply voltage NOT present on both sides - Check wire connection feeding the

-Control Transformer primary side fuse (FU4)
+Supply voltage IS present on both sides - 44 Supply voltage ONLY present on one side - Replace the fuse Supply voltage NOT present on both sides - Check wire connection feeding the Control Transformer primary side fuse (FU4)

-44. With a multi-meter set to AC voltage, check the supply voltage between the Control Transformer (TR2) terminal "1" and terminal "5".
-Is the supply voltage present?

-YES - Replace the Control Transformer (TR2)

-NO - Check the wire connection feeding from the Control Transformer primary side fuse (FU4) to the Control Transformer (TR2)

-45. With a multi-meter set to AC voltage, check the control voltage between the MAIN contactor (KM1) coil input "A2" and terminal "96" of the Motor Overload (OL1).
-Is the control voltage present?

-NO - Check the wire connection from the Control Transformer secondary fuse (FU5)

-46. With a multi-meter set to AC voltage, check the control voltage between the MAIN contactor (KM1) coil input "A2" and terminal "95" of the Motor Overload (OL1).
+- 44. With a multi-meter set to AC voltage, check the supply voltage between the Control Transformer (TR2) terminal "1" and terminal "5".
+Is the supply voltage present? - YES Replace the Control Transformer (TR2) - NO Check the wire connection feeding from the Control Transformer primary side fuse (FU4) to the Control Transformer (TR2) - 45.
+With a multi-meter set to AC voltage, check the control voltage between the MAIN contactor (KM1) coil input "A2" and terminal "96" of the Motor Overload (OL1).
+Is the control voltage present? - YES 46 - NO Check the wire connection from the Control Transformer secondary fuse (FU5) - 46.
+With a multi-meter set to AC voltage, check the control voltage between the MAIN contactor (KM1) coil input "A2" and terminal "95" of the Motor Overload (OL1).
 Is the control voltage present?